KHP-Informatics/ngseasy/README.md

 **Note:** NGSeasy is under **heavy development** and the code and docs evolve quickly.

-- **NGSeasy-1.0 Full Production release will be available Early 2015**
+- **NGSeasy-1.0 Full Production release will be available Late 2015**
 - **NGSeasy-1.0 (dirty_tango) contains most of the core fucntionality to go from raw fastq to raw vcf calls**
 - **NGSeasy will update every 12 months**
 - **GUI in development**